 The problem-centred principle is the fundamental underlying principle for Merrill.
 He advocates an approach which contextualises teaching based on real-world tasks.
 Merrill views formal learning objectives and an approach based on discrete topics as abstractions of the content which can be counter-productive for learners.
 This principle is based on learning theories and instructional models such as Constructivist Learning Environments (Jonassen, 1999), Authentic learning, Cognitive apprenticeship, Situated learning and Problem Based Learning.
 Each of these theories is based on the idea that people learn more effectively when they are engaged in solving problems and building knowledge than when they are presented with information which they are required to memorise.

 Therefore, for Merrill, the primary purpose of any piece of learning, module or programme should be to help learners acquire the skills necessary to solve whole task real-world problems.
 This approach is very different from topic-centred learning where components of the task are taught in isolation.
-To find out more about Merrill’s problem-centred approach see his article on the Pebble-in-the-Pond instructional design model.
+You can find out more about Merrill’s approach in my posts on problem-centred learning and his Pebble-in-the-pond instructional design model.

 Learning is promoted when learners recall or apply existing knowledge and skill as a foundation for new skills.